Fusionmedstaff

 Where do med-surg nurses work?

 Although you might find medical-surgical registered nurses in a variety of medical settings, acute care hospitals are the most common.
-You may also find these specialty nurses in outpatient clinics, home healthcare organizations, nursing homes, and schools.
-With experience comes increased opportunities, like working independently in private practices or becoming nurse managers in various departments within hospitals.
+You may also find these specialty nurses in outpatient surgical centers, inpatient clinics, home healthcare organizations, nursing homes, and schools.
+Increased opportunities are available for experienced nurses, like working independently in private practices or becoming nurse managers in various departments within hospitals.

 What is a travel med-surg nurse?

-If you think being a medical-surgical nurse sounds exciting, then get ready to learn about a travel med-surg RN.
-Traveling med-surg nurses travel across the country to fill staffing needs in healthcare facilities, such as hospitals, nursing homes, and outpatient facilities.
+If you think being a medical-surgical nurse sounds exciting, then get ready to learn about travel med-surg nursing.
+Traveling med-surg RNs travel across the country to fill staffing needs in healthcare facilities, such as hospitals, nursing homes, and outpatient facilities.

 As a travel nurse, you’ll get the chance to immerse yourself in different cultures and landscapes while doing rewarding work that makes a difference in people’s lives.
 You’ll have the flexibility to work in multiple locations throughout the year, allowing you to gain valuable experience in a variety of healthcare settings.
 Plus, the added bonus of higher pay makes travel med-surg nursing an attractive option for many nurses.
 So, if you’re looking for the chance to combine adventure with meaningful work and great compensation, then look no further than becoming a travel nurse.